Natively installing QIIME 2¶

 # These instructions are identical to the Linux (64-bit) instructions wget https://data.qiime2.org/distro/core/qiime2-2020.6-py36-linux-conda.yml conda env create -n qiime2-2020.6 --file qiime2-2020.6-py36-linux-conda.yml # OPTIONAL CLEANUP rm qiime2-2020.6-py36-linux-conda.yml

 Now that you have a QIIME 2 environment, activate it using the environment’s name:

 To deactivate an environment, run

-If no errors are reported, the installation was successful!
+If no errors are reported when running this command, the installation was successful!

 Now that you have the Core distribution installed, check out the q2cli docs to get familiar with the QIIME 2 command-line interface (it is used extensively in the tutorials).
 After that, try out the QIIME 2 tutorials for examples of using QIIME 2 to analyze microbiome datasets.
 You might also try installing other QIIME 2 interfaces.